Online Summer Session in Health Law for JD Students

 Law Students: Study Health Law Online

-Loyola University Chicago’s Beazley Institute for Health Law and Policy is pleased to offer JD students the opportunity to enroll in its cutting edge, online health law courses during the Summer 2014 term.
-This first-ever Online Summer Session will allow you to strengthen your knowledge of core health law concepts and to gain exposure to key areas which you may not be taught at your home law school.
+Loyola University Chicago’s Beazley Institute for Health Law and Policy is pleased to offer JD students the opportunity to enroll in its cutting edge, online health law courses during the summer term.
+The Online Summer Session will allow both Loyola and non-Loyola JD students to gain key health law knowledge in a flexible online environment.
+For non-Loyola students this presents an opportunity to gain exposure to key health law areas which may not be taught at their home law school.
 Courses are taught by our experienced faculty, all of whom are dedicated to enhancing your practice-ready knowledge and skills.
-We invite you to join us to study health law online this summer.
+We invite you to join us to study health law online over the summer.

 This course exposes students to seven unique and emerging issues impacting the health care industry.
 Each issue has the potential to impact providers, health care organizations, health care attorneys, and consumers.
 Each emerging issue is selected based on its likely impact on the industry and its timeliness, given current political and health care challenges.
 This course is structured over 14 weeks, in which we alternate between reading weeks, where students are given reading material to introduce them to each issue, and synchronous classroom lectures by national experts on each subject.
 At the end of the course, each student is asked to write a reflective paper on one of the issues presented and describe the impact that they believe it will have on their practice or the delivery of health care in general.
 This course is graded pass/fail.
 THIS CLASS IS ONLY AVAILABLE ONLINE AND WITH PERMISSION.